 - You have been diagnosed with IBS and would like to know what that means

 The most common symptoms of IBS include gas, bloating, abdominal pain, diarrhea, and/or constipation.
 Often people with IBS also report other symptoms like fatigue, heartburn, depression, difficulty sleeping, and a poorer quality of life.
 If this sounds familiar to you, then read on.

-*Please note that it is essential to be diagnosed with IBS by a medical doctor so that you are accurately diagnosed and screened for other serious medical conditions such as cancer, ulcerative colitis, Crohn’s disease, celiac disease, and endometriosis.
+It is important to be diagnosed with IBS by a medical doctor so that you are accurately diagnosed and screened for other serious medical conditions.

 With that said, IBS is no longer diagnosed by simply ruling everything else out.
 The Rome IV Criteria is used by doctors to clinically diagnose IBS.
 Worldwide, the Rome IV Criteria is recognized as the most current diagnostic criteria for IBS.
 It was recently updated in 2016.